FREE TRIAL UPGRADE!

 Imagine this scenario: Last month, an employee left to join a competitor, and curiously, this competitor is now setting up a state-of-the art sales system akin to the one the former employee had been working on.

-Issues like these compel many companies to create non-compete agreements, which might prohibit former employees from:
+Issues like these may compel a company to require non-compete agreements, with the aim of prohibiting former employees from:

 • Contacting customers with whom they had contact while employed;